xBlade58/smart-meter-platform-page/specification/3_Communication/overview.md

     |SmartMeterAdapter|---|Concentrator|
     +-----------------+   +------------+

 The Concentrator MAY be concentrating in some usecases multiple SmartMeterAdapter's.
 In other usecases it MAY only connect to one SmartMeterAdapter.
 In the last case it is RECOMMENDED to use the same device to accomplish this tasks.
-When running on the same device, it MIGHT be usefull to use a different communication method than publish subscibe.
+When running on the same device, it MIGHT be useful to use a different communication method than publish subscribe.

 The SmartMeterAdapter MUST publish to a publish subscribe architecture where mqtt SHOULD be used.
 The topic structure MUST look like `smartMeterMessage/[smartMeterId]/[specificTopic]`.